jimdigriz/freeradius-oauth2-perl/README.md

   * sets `Auth-Type` to `freeradius-oauth2-perl`
   * deletes `Proxy-To-Realm` to force the request to not be proxied
   * return `updated`
+ 1. ...

 ## `authenticate`

  1. ...

+# xlat

+There is some basic xlat functionality in the module that lets you extract some state data about the current user where possible.

+Calling the function with the following argument will return:
+ * **`timestamp`:** epoch of when the request was made
+ * **`expires_in`:** time in seconds from `timestamp` that the [authorization token is valid](https://tools.ietf.org/html/rfc6749#section-5.1) for; this is *not* how long the `refresh_token` is valid for which is typically significantly longer

+For example:

+    post-auth {
+      ...

+      update reply {
+        Acct-Interim-Interval := "%{freeradius-oauth2-perl: expires_in}"
+      }

+      ...
+   }